carpentries/sandpaper-docs/episodes/editing.md

 ## `README.md`

-This page gives information to maintainers about what to expect inside of th repository and how to contribute.
+This page gives information to maintainers about what to expect inside of the repository and how to contribute.

 ## Making your lesson citable
 You can add information about how people should cite your lesson by adding a citation file to your lesson repository.
 If the root folder of your lesson project includes a file called `CITATION` or `CITATION.cff`, the _'Cite'_ page footer of your lesson site will link to this file.